Arctic vegetation: Effect of climate

 Because small changes in temperature affect survival, growth, and reproduction of arctic plants, the effects of local microclimates can be significant.
 Plants low to the ground can create their own microclimate: when the air temperature away from the ground is -12 C, the temperature of dark moss can be 10 C. Even if the local microclimate cannot maintain temperatures above 0 C, some arctic plants and flowers, such as Chamaenerion latifolium, can survive a frost with no damage.
 Some plants start to grow under up to 100 cm of snow cover.

 Low temperatures also indirectly affect arctic vegetation via soil effects.
 Melt-freeze cycles causes frost heaving, which heavily disturbs the soil and prevents plant communities from reaching ecological equilibrium.
 Drainage has a larger effect on local species composition than local climate changes.

 Wind is another climatic factor that affects vegetation.
 Wind can prune vegetation exposed above the snow line, and can erode even cushion plants that are low to the ground.

+Arctic vegetation is very sensitive to climate change and disturbance such as fire, herbivory, and human impacts.
+Research has documented an increase in shrubs and, to a lesser extent, trees in the Arctic over recent decades.
+Major changes in vegetation structure such as these have a cascading effect on other ecosystem attributes, such as wildlife distribution, fire regime, and water chemistry.